 Professional Liability Insurance for

-Liability insurance often becomes necessary for federal law enforcement officers when there is a major event, operational event, or an incident that results (or is alleged to result) in safety concerns, public alarm, injury, death, oversight or a security vulnerability or breach.
+Liability insurance often becomes necessary for federal agents when there is a major event, operational event, or an incident that results (or is alleged to result) in safety concerns, public alarm, injury, death, oversight or a security vulnerability or breach.
 The cost to defend a decision, action or inaction could be cost prohibitive without liability insurance in place – even if you are ultimately vindicated.

-This is why FLEOA recommends FEDS Protection to all Federal Law Enforcement Officers.
+This is why NABNA recommends FEDS Protection to all Federal Agents.

 Regardless of how well you think you do your job every day, you are not immune to allegations of wrongdoing.
-Allegations can be made by anyone, including: an offender or subject, a member of their family or other member of the public, a politically motivated elected official, a subordinate or co-worker, a special interest group, or a member of Congress or your agency.
+Allegations can be made by anyone, including: a target or subject, a member of their family or other member of the public, a politically motivated elected official, a subordinate or co-worker, a special interest group, or a member of Congress or your agency.

-Unfortunately, good conduct does not prevent federal officers from being accused of wrongdoing.
-FEDS Protection specifically protects federal employees and allows for affordable legal representation and indemnity protection for those circumstances in which you may be held personally liable and have to provide for your own defense - even though you were within your scope of employment or rendering a professional service.
+Unfortunately, good conduct does not prevent federal agents from being accused of wrongdoing.
+FEDS Professional Liability Insurance specifically protects federal employees and allows for affordable legal representation and indemnity protection for those circumstances in which you may be held personally liable and have to provide for your own defense - even though you were acting within your scope of employment or rendering a professional service.